How much time can you save, by not commuting?

 If you think about your 1 hour lunch time, that is often spend in cafeterias, restaurants or at your desk without being counted as work time it adds another 220 hours, equaling 440 hours in total per year.

-Over 10 years that's 4400 hours or more than 180 full days (at 24 hours) of your lifetime that you spend commuting or at lunch without getting paid for it. 🤯
+Over 10 years that’s 4400 hours, 550 working days, or more than 183 full days (at 24 hours) of your lifetime that you spend commuting or at lunch without getting paid for it. 🤯

 Having a 30 minutes commute, you can probably call yourself lucky!
 Depending on your situation, you should do the math yourselves, it’s pretty easy: 1 hour a day adds up to 220 hours or about 9 full days per year.